 In conclusion, we revealed the UExo-derived miRNA patterns in KD and NR cats and related them with several parameters indicating KD status.
 However, to address the limitations of the present study, we have to increase the miRNA purification yield and clarify the original cells of detected miRNAs for the future application of UExo-derived miRNAs to clinical veterinary medicine.

-OI, MH, TM, TN, TH, YHAE, and KY designed and performed the experiments and analyzed the data.
+OI, MH, TM, TN, TH, YHAE, and YK designed and performed the experiments and analyzed the data.
 HO, KM, KN, NS, MT, RS, and KO collected the clinical data and the samples.
 All authors were involved in writing the paper and approved the final manuscript.

 This work was partially supported by JSPS KAKENHI Grant Number 15H05634 and 18H02331.